cs3451-f21/a4-f21/README.md

 3. **Vertex Shader**

-   Modify the vertex shader to deform the objects, from one of the following options. **For this part of the assignment you are additionally required to sub-divide the quad into a grid of smaller quads**, otherwise the vertex shader won't have enough vertices to play with.
+   Modify the vertex shader to deform the objects. **For this part of the assignment you are additionally required to sub-divide the quad into a grid of smaller quads**, otherwise the vertex shader won't have enough vertices to play with. **Choose one** from the following options:

    1. Warble